pygame/pygame/docs/reST/tut/newbieguide.rst

 display surface.
 Being mindful of performance is still something you'll have to do.

 **HWSURFACE and DOUBLEBUF**

-These ``display.set_mode()`` flags do nothing in pygame 2.
+These :func:`.display.set_mode()` flags do nothing in pygame versions 2.0.0 and later (you can check the docs if you don't believe me)!
 There's no reason to use them anymore.
+Even in pygame 1, their effects were pretty nuanced and generally misunderstood by most pygame users.
+They were never magic speed-up flags, unfortunately.

- ** The Sprite class**
+**The Sprite class**

-You don't need to use the built-in Sprite or Group classes if you don't want to.
-If you watch a lot of tutorials it may seem like Sprite is the fundamental "GameObject" of pygame, from which all other objects must derive, but in reality it's pretty much just a wrapper around a rect and a surface, with some convenience methods.
-You may find it more intuitive (and fun) to design your game's core classes from scratch.
+You don't need to use the built-in :class:`.Sprite` or :class:`.Group` classes if you don't want to.
+In a lot of tutorials, it may seem like ``Sprite`` is the fundamental "GameObject" of pygame, from which all other objects must derive, but in reality it's pretty much just a wrapper around a ``Rect`` and a ``Surface``, with some additional convenience methods.
+You may find it more intuitive (and fun) to write your game's core logic and classes from scratch.

 There is NO rule six.